 "Couples need to do a better job of reminding themselves to reinforce what’s going right and grow those behaviors in positive ways,"

 Allen Wagner, LMFT, tells Bustle.
 "When people catch each other being good and point it out, it increases the behaviors they want to see.
 People are overwhelmed and are usually just trying to point out mistakes so they can move forward, but there has to be a balance."
-WAYHOME studio/Shutterstock
+4 Always Saying No WAYHOME studio/Shutterstock

 When you have your own life going on, or just aren't in the mood, it won't be possible (or healthy) to say "yes" to each and every one of your partner's requests.
 And yet, turning them down all the time isn't a great idea, either.